 So, in the end, we can say that no, Macs are not good for gaming.
 It is simply not their intended purpose, and to refer to Einstein’s popular quote: do not judge a fish by its ability to climb tree.
 Macs are very good at what they are made to do, but gaming is not one of those things.

 Ultimately, we do not recommend a Mac to anyone as a first choice for gaming, both because the hardware is not fit to handle it and because there are many fewer titles released for macOS.
 Of course, if you are a professional using a Mac and gaming is a secondary concern for you, then yes, you can definitely play games on it – just don’t get your hopes up for any groundbreaking performance in AAA titles.

 If you are a gamer first, then a custom-built Windows PC is the optimal choice.
 What’s more, even Linux is a better prospect now, given that you can install it on a custom machine and seeing as more and more games are being made Linux-compatible thanks to Valve’s Linux-based SteamOS.

 Whatever your choice of operating system, you can rest assured that a custom PC will offer far better performance than a Mac could, and it will do so at roughly half the price.
-And if you are a big spender and plan to dole out a Mac’s worth of money on a gaming PC, then you can rest assured that you will have nothing but jaw-dropping in-game performance for years to come.
+And if you are a big spender and plan to dole out a Mac’s worth of money on a gaming PC, then you can be certain that you will have nothing but jaw-dropping in-game performance for years to come.